Disha14/yaacc/EN-readme.txt

 *** How to Install ***

-1. Copy the 'yaacc' (optional-other-languages folder is not needed) folder into your WordPress plugins* folder with your favorite FTP program.
+1. Copy the 'yaacc' folder into your WordPress plugins* folder with your favorite FTP program.
+Make sure that there is a conversions folder under yaacc.
 2. Login to your WordPress admin interface.
 3. Go to the plugins section.
 4. Activate the YAACC plugin.